desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 - It creates and renders the view when ready.
 - It handles the events from the view, incrementing or decrementing the count.
 Because the view includes a binding, the view will be updated automatically.

 The activity does **not** need to know what the view looks like — neither does the view need to know what the activity does.
+This is called _separation of concerns_.

-In this example, we only need one activity, which is _activated_ right away.
+In this example, we only need one activity, which is 'activated' right away (invoking its `ready()` method).
 In a more complex app, we could add multiple activities, and activate them at different times — either manually or using the framework's built-in **routing** functionality.
 As one activity is activated, another could be deactivated, unlinking its view and removing it from the screen.
 Asynchronous activation and deactivation is also supported.

 **Initializing the app** — Finally, we'll need to tell the app to start, initializing the platform renderer (for now, just the DOM renderer — but other renderers may be available in the future) and adding the activity to the app.